manublj/polygraph/readme copy.txt

 Wiki Ver9 is a Progressive Web Application (PWA) designed to serve as an interactive, structured wiki for documenting, categorizing, and exploring news and political content.
 The application is built with React for a modern user experience and leverages Google Sheets as a lightweight backend for real-time data synchronization.

-The application is composed of three main components:
+The application is composed of four main components:

 1. **Homepage (Theory Table):**
 Acts as a "read later" section where users can collect and organize theoretical items related to political and social entities.